dwlandry/hello-world/README.md

 - **TIC Repository** - our company produces TIC estimates using Excel.
 This tool should consolidate a finalized TIC into a data repository.
 This will allow for all TICs to be kept and queried as needed.
 An example of an application would be to verify various factors across multiple projects.
 - **Contingency Calculator** - this one is a request from management.
 Create a tool that will utilize statistics and industry practices to come up with a realistic contingency for a TIC.
 - **Prospect Forecasting** - a tool to track job prospects and manpower requirements to meet the demands of those jobs.
+- **Document Control** - automate and manage custody transfer of drawings from and returning to the client and managing internally on the project.

 ## My Education